ebiederstadt/ESP32-Controller/README.md

 - An ESP32, with an LED connected to ground and pin 12 of the controller (through an appropriate resistor).
 - Cables for connecting the ESP and android phone to your computer

-After cloning the repository, create a file called `password.h` in `Garage Door Controller/lib/password`.
+After cloning the repository, create a file called `password.h` in `server/lib/password`.
 The file should contain the password you want to use for the WIFI network the ESP will create.

 ```c++
 #pragma once